-But it is surprising, with all the rain this May, just how much they are up, Indianapolis Motor Speedway officials said.
+But it is surprising, with all the rain this May, just how much they are up.

-According to Dave Moroknek, CEO of MainGate Inc., the locally based firm that handles licensing and retail sales at the Speedway, merchandise sales are up more than 10 percent over last year.
+According to Dave Moroknek, CEO of MainGate Inc., the locally based firm that handles licensing and retail sales out at the Speedway, merchandise sales has been up more than 10 percent each day over the same day last year.

 “We’re seeing some very nice gains,” Moroknek said.
 “The centennial is definitely bringing people to the track.”

-Hot retail items, according to Moroknek, include anything Danica Patrick- related, especially autographed items; die cast Hot Wheels cars; and, in a bit of a surprise, Tony Kanaan and Ed Carpenter items.
+Hot retail items, according to Moroknek, include anything Danica Patrick related, especially autographed items; die cast Hot Wheels cars and somewhat surprisingly, Tony Kanaan and Ed Carpenter items.

-Kanaan and Indianapolis-based Andretti Autosport parted ways after 2010, and the Brazilian driver landed a last-minute deal in March to drive a third car for Speedway-based KV Racing Technology.
+Kanaan and Andretti Autosport parted ways after 2010, and the Brazilian driver landed a last-minute deal in March to drive a third car for KV Racing.
 Carpenter was left in the lurch after Vision Racing folded last year, but signed a deal to run a partial season this year for the race team owned by the ever-popular Sarah Fisher.

-Carpenter items are selling so well, Moroknek said, his firm made an additional batch of Carpenter-related products for race weekend.
+Carpenter items are selling so well, Moroknek said, his firm is making more products for race weekend.